font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-gke.md

 addresses for each cluster, open up your browser and try to access it via its DNS e.g.  [http://pacman.example.com/](http://pacman.example.com/).
 Make sure to replace `example.com` with your DNS name.

+## L7 Load Balancer

+#### Deploy HAProxy

+Follow the instructions to [deploy HAProxy as an L7 load balancer](haproxy.md).

+Once the L7 load balancer is deployed with a DNS entry to point to it, open up your browser and try to access it via its DNS e.g.
+[http://pacman.example.com/](http://pacman.example.com/).
+Make sure to replace `example.com` with your DNS name.

 ## Play Pac-Man